16 Examples of Amazing About Us Pages

-Quick stats at the bottom of the page tell you when Tumblr was founded, who runs it, where it’s located and how many posts it boasts today.
+Quick stats at the bottom of the About Us page tell you when Tumblr was founded, who runs it, where it’s located and how many posts it boasts today.

 As to be expected from this social media giant, the execution of this multi-page company profile is flawless.
 It incorporates video, images of real people in real-life scenarios, employee testimonials, hard-hitting content, numbers, interactive charts and more to tell its story.
-The website is easy to navigate and seamlessly guides you from one page to the next with strategically placed calls-to-action, links and buttons.
+This example of an About Us page is easy to navigate and seamlessly guides you from one page to the next with strategically placed calls-to-action, links and buttons.

-Let’s the count the ways we love this brand’s About Us page, in a nutshell … (See what we did there?)
+Let’s the count the ways we love this brand’s About Us page content, in a nutshell … (See what we did there?)

 - The hero banner is a compilation of GIFs of salespeople we presume are loving their jobs and passionately pitching the sale.